 There are many ways in which male oppression has worked against women.
 Some would say that the desire for women to have a slim body (which may not be a natural state for women, whose estrogen encourages the deposition of fat in their bodies) was also an aspect of male oppression.
 Whether this is true or not, it is true that many relationships work better if women can lose weight and present a slimmer version of themselves.
-There is of course plenty of information on how to lose weight quickly on the internet, but whether a woman feels inclined to follow it or not may be more to do with her own sense of oppression than anything else.

 What's more, for those men who really were sexually motivated by lust, power or contempt for women, but little else, the pill represented a humiliation, for it gave women power over contraception and hence power over the penis.

 These views may seem extreme nowadays, but you have to understand the cultural context of the sixties and seventies, when they no doubt seemed very real to women brought up in a culture where the roles open to women were very much more restricted than they are today.